thetribeio/generator-project/generators/root/templates/deployment/ansible/terraform/README.md

 ## Configuration

-You need first to configure the credentials for the environment you want to use.
+You need first to configure the Scaleway credentials for the environment you want to use.

 First you need to create an API key and secret [here](https://console.scaleway.com/project/credentials), then you need to go to the folder corresponding to the environment you want to configure and run